pcaisse/pcaisse.github.io/_posts/2023-02-23-language-map.md

 ## Lessons Learned

 This project was a tremendous learning experience with these being the most salient takeaways:

 ### If you can, make it static

 A static app is worlds simpler than a dynamic one.
 There's no database and no backend.
 In this case, the app is deployed via [Netlify](https://www.netlify.com/) which makes it _extremely_ easy to deploy a static app via a branch-based workflow for free!
 This approach of course requires data that doesn't change which worked well for my use case.

-Of course, the inherent complexity doesn't disappear by making the app static.
+That said, the inherent complexity doesn't disappear by making the app static.
 There is some fairly involved data munging in my data pre-processing pipeline (read: [many bash scripts](https://github.com/pcaisse/language-map-us/tree/main/data/scripts)